China-LiuXiaopeng/BraTS-DMFNet/submission results/README.md

           print(data)
           print(np.min(data), np.max(data))

-  It should print like this:
+  It will print like this:

     [[[[-2.8575273 -2.4078138 -3.4921865 -2.6610713]
      [-2.8575273 -2.4078138 -3.4921865 -2.6610713]